frankplus/meta-openharmony/README.md

 	repo init -u https://gitlab.eclipse.org/eclipse/oniro-core/meta-openharmony.git -b kirkstone
 	repo sync --no-clone-bundle

+After this is done, you need to initialize the build environment.
+This modifies the shell environment, so need to be done again after rebooting or starting another shell/terminal.
+Run this in the ohoe directory:

+    TEMPLATECONF=../meta-openharmony/conf source oe-core/oe-init-build-env

+The current directory will be changed to the build directory, from where you should be running your `bitbake` build commands and so on.

 ## QEMU example image

 The meta-openharmony provides an example image recipe which can be used for